ofcshiro/esx_phonetax/README.md

 ### Optionals

-* Billing UI - If you want to use the Integration
+* Billing UI - If you want to use Jaksams Billing UI
-* esxbilling - If you want to use default ESX Billing
+* esx_billing - If you want to use default ESX Billing

 ### Installing